 • Percentage of HIV positive clients linked to care within 3 months.

-Cicatelli Associates Inc. (CAI) is funded under a cooperative agreement to provide data management and evaluation support for the OPA HIV Integration project, including the design of data collection forms and instructions, data analysis, and the development of summary reports.
+Cicatelli Associates Inc. (CAI) was funded under a cooperative agreement to provide data management and evaluation support for the OPA HIV Integration project, including the design of data collection forms and instructions, data analysis, and the development of summary reports.